 The lectin-free diet is a restrictive plan, which may make it difficult for some people to follow it long-term.
 The plan also limits or cuts out many nutritious foods, such as whole grains, beans, and certain vegetables.

 Research has shown that consuming whole grains can help reduce the risk for heart disease, diabetes, and cancer.

 Fruits and vegetables also have many associated health benefits.
-Eating more fruits and vegetables may lower the risk for multiple conditions, including heart and lung diseases.
-They may also impact cancer risk and help people avoid gaining weight.
+Eating more fruits and vegetables may

 A lectin-free diet may be difficult for vegetarians or vegans to follow, since legumes, nuts, seeds, and whole grains provide plant-based protein.